Key takeaways

 Ensuring your employees have support and mental health resources readily accessible demonstrates how committed you are to overall employee well-being.
 You can also create and promote policies reinforcing the importance of self-care and boundaries as another way to show how much you value your workforce.

 Prioritizing employee mental health is an effective way to reduce tech burnout.
 Taking care of your employees offers many benefits, from improved mental well-being to increased productivity.
-Offering mental health support, like through access to online therapy for employees, signals that you’re willing to invest in the people who make your company what it is.
+Providing mental health support, such as access to online therapy for employees, demonstrates a genuine commitment to investing in the people who are at the heart of your organization.

-Talkspace is an online therapy platform that’s been proven effective in studies.
-In fact, 68% of participants showed significant symptom improvement after just three weeks of treatment.
-It’s been said that your employees are your most valuable resources.
-Isn’t it time to give back to them?
-Contact Talkspace today to combat tech burnout with therapy for tech employees
+Talkspace is an online therapy platform with demonstrated effectiveness in clinical studies.
+In one study, 68% of participants experienced significant symptom improvement after just three weeks of treatment.
+Employees are your most valuable resources.
+Isn't it time to give back to them?
+Book a demo today to see how Talkspace can combat tech burnout with therapy for tech employees.